TomKaltz/Server/DOCKER.md

 CasparCG Server is a professional broadcast graphics and video playout server that communicates via the **AMCP (Advanced Media Control Protocol)** on ports 5250-5252.
 It's designed to run headless in production environments with full OpenGL acceleration for video mixing and graphics rendering.

+**This Dockerfile is based on the existing working Docker configuration** from `tools/linux/Dockerfile` but optimized for Coolify deployment with proper headless OpenGL support.

 ## Prerequisites

 - Docker 20.10+ with BuildKit enabled